top of page

 Photo by: Griff Davis

-1928-William Alexander Scott II, a southern journalist, commenced The Atlanta Daily World, the first thriving Black newspaper published routinely.
+1928-William Alexander Scott II, a Southern journalist and Morehouse graduate, commenced The Atlanta Daily World, the first thriving Black newspaper to be published regularly.
 The newspaper spotlighted a myriad of political and social issues impacting the lives of African Americans, such as institutionalized racism, lynchings, etc. The Atlanta Daily World also incentivized Black citizens to vote and support businesses run by Black entrepreneurs.
+The Atlanta Daily World still publishes content, which readers can now access through the newspaper's digital edition.
+The publication covers an eclectic range of topics, including economics, Black-owned businesses, spirituality, arts and culture, food, politics, and more.

 The-Black-Cabinet-1936.jpg